greg1984/CacheFactory/README.md

 # CacheFactory

 ## README Authored by Gregory Goldberg on the 28th of May, 2016.
-## README Last Modified by Gregory Goldberg on the 28th of May, 2016
+## README Last Modified by Gregory Goldberg on the 9th of June, 2016

 ### This is an Open Source Abstracted Generic C# .NET Caching package.